aarron-lee/SimpleDeckyTDP/README.md

 - set TDP on AC Power events and suspend-resume events
 - TDP Polling - useful for devices that change TDP in the background
 - Desktop App - see [Desktop App Section](#desktop-app) for more details
-- Legion Go TDP via WMI calls (allows for TDP control with secure boot)
+- Legion Go TDP via WMI calls (allows for TDP control with secure boot, requires acpi_call)
 - ROG Ally TDP via WMI calls (allows for TDP control with secure boot)
 - etc

 ## Compatibility

-Tested on ChimeraOS Stable (45), NobaraOS 39, and Bazzite Deck Edition.
+Tested on ChimeraOS Stable (45), NobaraOS 39 Deck Edition, and Bazzite.

 Other distros not tested.